Gondolav/gondolav.github.io/index.md

 ### Risk and neighbourhoods, explained

 To conclude, we can say that this *a priori* feature which is the risk doesn't really seem to be related to the location of the facility.
 The only apparent correlation is that poorer neighbourhoods seem to have less risky facilities on average than the others.
-We can view this as a good point as it could mean that the city doesn't rely on education or income level of the neighbourhood  of a given establishment to determine its risk.
-On the other hand, these results could also be seen as a lack of consideration for these left-aside areas whereas they would definitely need more attention from the municipality.
-Let us perform a result analysis to unravel these questions.
+This can be explained by the fact that these community areas may own less sensitive facilities like hospitals, schools or daycares, which have a higher risk in general.
+We can view this as a lack of consideration for these left-aside areas whereas they would definitely need more attention from the municipality.

+We also noticed earlier that a lower risk meant an higher fail rate.
+We will verify and deepen this assumption with the following analysis, and draw the appropriate conclusions.

 ## Result analysis per neighbourhood